mssamhan31/PyNNLF/README.md

 5. Tool will output the evaluation result on experiment_result/ as one folder.
 6. If you want to evaluate several forecast problems and model specifications at once, you can use notebooks/model/run_experiments_batch.ipynb

+# Tool Testing
+- For simple test, follow the steps on Quick Start above and try certain inputs.
+For example, use these inputs dataset = ds0 # This is dataset for testing forecast_horizon = fh1 # fh1 = 30 minutes ahead model_name = m6 # this is linear regression
+hyperparameter_no = 'hp1'
+- For a complete test of all 18 models, use the file run_tests.ipynb and run all cells without modifying anything.
+It will output a file in experiment_result/Archive/Testing Result which compares all experiment outputs with a benchmark outputs.
+All values should be the same unless runtime_ms which depends on the computer specification used to run the tool.
+This complete test takes around 1 hour using Intel i5 with 32 RAM.

 # Tool Features
 1. Adjustable.
 User can specify the dataset, forecast horizon, model, and model hyperparameter
 2. Systematic.
 Every experiment performed also outputs metadata like experiment date, experiment number, forecast problem, model specification, etc.